 Tenor Rafael Davila has quickly risen to be one of the most sought after tenors of his generation.
 With almost 60 roles already under his belt, in 2017 he made his Metropolitan Opera debut as Don Jose in Carmen.
 Recent engagements include Des Grieux in Puccini’s Manon Lescaut under Maestro Plácido Domingo’s baton in Valencia, Dick Johnson in La Fanciulla del West and Don Jose in Carmen for Minnesota Opera, Cavaradossi in Leipzig, a return to Washington National Opera in the title role of Verdi’s Don Carlo and Don José in Carmen, his debut with Chicago Lyric Opera as General Alfredo in the world premiere of the opera Bel Canto, his return to Valencia for Aida, his debut with the Macerata Festival as Turiddu in Cavalleria Rusticana, and his return to Lyric Opera of Kansas City as Don Jose in Carmen.
 Prior to that he also performed La Fanciulla del West with Michigan Opera Theatre, Carmen and Riccardo in Un Ballo in Maschera with the Florida Grand Opera, and the title role in Otello with Teatro de la Opera.
 In the 2017-18 season he made his debut as Verdi’s Don Carlo with the Washington National Opera, Des Grieux in Manon Lescaut for his debut with Gran Liceu de Barcelona, and Cavaradossi in Tosca with Arizona Opera.
 He also returned to the Metropolitan Opera for Luisa Miller (cover).
-Next season he returns to the Metropolitan Opera for Aida, Tosca, and Carmen (cover) and Opera de Puerto Rico for Carmen.
-Beyond that he will return to the Met as Ismaele in Nabucco and will also debut San Francisco Opera for Manon Lescaut.
+This season he returns to the Metropolitan Opera for Aida, Tosca, and Carmen (cover) and Opera de Puerto Rico for Carmen.
+Beyond that he will return to the Met as Ismaele in Nabucco and will also debut San Francisco Opera as Renato de Grieux in Manon Lescaut.